TheComputationalSociologyLab/ComputationalSociologyLab.github.io/about.md

 ---

 ### About us
-We are a group of data scientists with interest in brains and, more general, biomedical research.
-Our research is more diverse than most labs, and also changes much more quickly!
-Right at the moment, much of the research in the lab is about deep learning and its applications.
-We also do a good bit of neural data analysis.
-Right now we are also very much interested in causality and its links with machine learning.
+We are a group of data scientists interested in broadly-defined social science topics nested in Korea Advanced Institute of Science and Technology.
+Using big data and computational techniques, we explore innovative ways of investigating old and new social problems.
+Our lab’s agenda is not static but rather the results of collective interests of lab members.
+Currently, our lab members’ research topics center around fairness/ethics in AI, law and society, knowledge communication, and organization diversity.

 ### Research
-Making sense of data is possibly the biggest problem in Neuroscience and beyond.
-We build algorithms to analyze data.
-We also use theory as well as computational and [neural modeling](https://en.wikipedia.org/wiki/Computational_neuroscience) to understand how information is processed in the nervous system, explaining data obtained in collaboration with [electrophysiologists](https://en.wikipedia.org/wiki/Electrophysiology) and in [psychophysical](https://en.wikipedia.org/wiki/Psychophysics) experiments.
-Lastly, we constrain and develop new technologies aimed at obtaining data about brains.
+Society, like human beings, is full of complexity and irregularity, which makes social scientists difficult to investigate the world.
+Owing to the advancement of big data, we have one more clue to observe fine-grained human behavior through this lens.
+Our lab maximizes this opportunity by collecting and analyzing big data that were not for academic purposes before.
+By doing so, we not only expand the understanding of society, but also show the direction toward fair and just society.

-Our conceptual work addresses information processing in the nervous system from two angles: (1) By analyzing and explaining electrophysiological data, we study what neurons do.
-(2) By analyzing and explaining human behavior, we study what all these neurons do together.
-Much of our work looks at these questions from a normative or causal viewpoint, asking what problems the nervous system should be solving.
-This often means taking a Bayesian approach.
-Bayesian decision theory is the systematic way of calculating how the nervous system may make good decisions in the presence of uncertainty.
-Causal inference from observational data promises to be a key enabler for progress in science.
+We take an interdisciplinary approach covering a wide range of topics.
+Simultaneously, we connect theoretically engaging academic research with practically useful industry and government research.
+We’ve pursued projects that involve diversity in organization, technology and society, law and society, and global knowledge structure.

-We've pursued projects that involve handshake greetings, human movement, [cell-phone related parkinson's research](http://journal.frontiersin.org/article/10.3389/fneur.2012.00158/abstract), competitions at [Kaggle](https://www.kaggle.com/), [meta-science analysis](http://www.nature.com/nature/journal/v489/n7415/full/489201a.html), data sharing initiatives, and [recording from all neurons in a mouse](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002291).
+We illustrate the detailed list of current projects and working papers in this lab page.
+Please check out the latest works of lab members in [projects](https://thecomputationalsociologylab.github.io/project/) and [publications](https://thecomputationalsociologylab.github.io/publication/) tab.

 The best way to get a sense of what's currently going on in the lab is to check out the work of individual lab members:

 ### Lab Members

-Our research group is remarkably interdisciplinary.
-Our interests span statistics, physics, biology, applied mathematics, molecular biology, metascience, cognitive science, and many other disciplines.
-Visit our [people page](http://kordinglab.com/people/) to see more information on each person who works in the lab (publications, contact information, photos).
+Our research group is surprisingly diverse.
+Our interests span sociology, computer science, information science, law, public policy, international relations, economics, and many other disciplines.
+We are mostly master’s students and undergrad interns at this moment.
+Visit our [people page](https://thecomputationalsociologylab.github.io/people/) to see more information on each person who works in the lab.

 ### Lab Culture